LeonSijiaLu/Sijia-s-Work-Repo/Golang-Social-Network/README.md

 3. `http://localhost:8882/user/logout`: `POST Request`, It lets you logout instantly

 * The rest part requires you to login, since the code stores your session data, please do not log out !!
-I have populated the database for you, so you can enjoy :)
+I have populated the database for you. `Password` is encrypted, but it is the same as the username.

+Please enjoy :)

 ### Posts